-Sally Bardwell, CDBG Grant Coordinator Williamson County Community Development Block Grant 710 Main Street Georgetown, TX 78626
+Sally Bardwell, CDBG Grant Coordinator Williamson County Community Development Block Grant 710 Main Sireet Georgetown, TX 78626

-RE; CDBG FY 2019-2023 Consolidated Plan & FY 2019 Annual Action Plan
+RE: CDBG FY 2019-2023 Consolidated Plan & FY 2019 Annual Action Plan

-Dear Ms. Bardwell:
+Dear Ms Bardwell:

-The City of Round Rock is preparing its Five-Year Consolidated Plan (FY 2019-FY 2023) and Annual Action Plan for FY 2019.
-The City of Round Rock CP/AP are being prepared in order to implement programs that fund housing, community development, and economic development using the City's Community Development Block Grant (CDBG) program entitlement funds from the U.S. Department of Housing and Urban Development (HUD).
-The CP/AP are being prepared for a five-year period beginning at the start of the City's FY 2019 Program on October 1, 2019.
-The Annual Action Plan outlines the use of funds that will be undertaken during FY 2019 to meet the CP goals.
-A Needs Assessment public hearing will be held before city council on March 14, 2019 at 6pm at 221 East Main Street Round Rock.
-Texas 78664.
+The City of Round Rock is preparing its Five-Year Consolidated Plan (FY 2019-FY 2023) and Annual Action Plan for FY 2019 The City of Round Rock CP/AP are being prepared in order to implement programs that fund housing, community development and aconomic development using the City's Community Development Block Grant (CDBG) program entitioment funds from the U.S. Department of Housing and Urban Development (HUD) The CP/AP are being prepared for a five-year period beginning at the stant of the City's FY 2019 Program on October 1, 2019.
+The Achival Action Plan outlines the use of funds that will be undertaken during FY 2019 to meet the CP goals.
+A Needs Assessment public hearing will be held before city council on March 14, 2019 at 6pm at 221 East Main Street Round Rock, Texas 78664.

-In agreement with HUD regulations under 24 CFR Part 91, Subpart B, Section 91,100 of the Federal Regulations, the City of Round Rock is notifying the adjacent units of general local government regarding the preparation of the CP and the availability of the CP for review.
-The City of Round Rock CP will be available for public review from May 14, 2019 to June 14, 2019.
-The City of Round Rock CP will be available for review at the Office of Community Development at 221 East Main Street Round Rock, Texas 78664 and on the city website at www.roundrocktexas.gov.
+In agreement with HUD regulations under 24 CFR Part 91, Subpart B, Section 91,100 of the Fadaral Regulations, the City of Round Rock is natifying the adjacent units of general local government regarding the preparation of the CP and the availability of the CP for review.
+The City of Round Rock CP will be evailable for public review from May 14, 2019 to June 14, 2019.
+The City of Round Rock CP will be available for review at the Office of Community Development at 221 East Main Street Round Rock, Texas 78654 and on the city website at www.roundrocktexes.gov

-Questions or comments regarding the City of Round Rock CP/AP should be submitted my attention to the address listed above or via email at to ealvarado@roundrocktexas.gov.
+Questions or comments regarding the City of Round Rock CP/AP should be submitted to my attention to the address listed above or via email at serverago@noruglossgesses dov: